 Places and life-stories

-Angus has been absorbed by the relationship between place and individual life-stories, his own and other peoples’.
-He has chosen to call this geo-story and include links to some of them here.
+I have been absorbed by the relationship between place and individual life-stories, my own and other peoples’.
+I have chosen to call this geo-story and included links to some of them here.
 It makes sense that places influence what people become, but tuning-in to one’s places is altogether more pro-active and engaging.
 It’s also about curating a representation of your own life to share with others.

 The Onlooker